 - Bend along the printed outline

 This part is incredibly easy, but it takes a little patience!
-It took just a few minutes of bending, checking, bending, smoothing, etc. etc. to begin forming a shape.
+Place your paper on a flat surface that allows you to move around.
+It took just a few minutes of bending, checking, bending, wrapping, smoothing, etc. etc. to begin forming a shape.
 Little tip: when making bends, just go for it.
 When you hesitate, you have a better chance for screwing up (but it can still be corrected for the most part).
 I also saw that even if the top of the cookie cutter showed a slight bump, it didn’t mean that the crisp edge (the part that cuts the dough) has the same shape.
 Keep checking the shape on both sides.
+Note: the edges can be very sharp, so you may want to use protective gloves (I didn’t but just as a head’s up).

 - Use pliers for sharp corners and to smooth curves

 For areas where bending with your fingers isn’t sharp enough, I used pliers to make crisper bends (such as the tire).
+It helps to always keep a firm grip right at the bending part so the pressure is even and only one side is being shaped at a time.
 I also used the pliers to make smooth rounded shapes.

 - Snip off excess and tape ends together